gazcn007/gazcn007/README.md

 ### Hi there 👋

 - 😄 Pronouns: He/His
 - ⚡ Fun fact: My Github/web ID comes from "G.A.Z(CN)™️007", which is the nickname I used in Counter-Strike and BBS forums :)

 #### Carl's updates
 - 🔭 I’m currently working on [Patternize.io](https://patternize.github.io/)
-- 🚀 Trying to do something cool in the AI space

 <br/>